Key Takeaways

 What are the most common injuries in Oklahoma crashes?

-The most common serious injuries include traumatic brain injuries, spinal cord injuries, broken bones, internal bleeding, soft tissue damage, and whiplash.
-Many serious injuries have delayed symptoms — some victims feel fine at the scene but develop significant problems in the hours or days that follow.
+Common serious injuries include traumatic brain injuries, spinal cord injuries, broken bones, internal bleeding, soft tissue damage, and whiplash.
+Some serious injuries have delayed symptoms — some victims feel fine at the scene but develop significant problems in the hours or days that follow.
 Prompt medical evaluation is always recommended.

 Injured in a Crash?